Form HEDC-1003 · Truth-in-Disclosure Series

 What is the average HELOC rate right now?

-As of April 2026, the average HELOC rate is approximately 7.02% (variable).
-This is based on prime rate (7.50%) minus a discount or plus a margin depending on the lender and your credit profile.
-Rates range from about 6.5% for excellent credit to 10%+ for lower scores.
+As of July 2026, the average HELOC rate is approximately 7.43% (variable), per Bankrate's national survey.
+It is built from the prime rate (6.75%) plus a margin that depends on the lender and your credit profile.
+Rates range from near prime for excellent credit to 10%+ for lower scores.

 What is the average home equity loan rate?

-The average home equity loan rate is approximately 7.37% (fixed) as of April 2026.
-Home equity loan rates are typically 0.25-0.50% higher than HELOC rates because the fixed rate eliminates rate risk for the borrower.
+The average home equity loan rate is approximately 8.08% (fixed) as of July 2026, per Bankrate's national survey.
+Home equity loan rates run roughly 0.5 to 0.75 percentage points above HELOC rates because the fixed rate shifts the risk of future rate moves from the borrower to the lender.

 How are HELOC rates determined?

-HELOC rates are based on the prime rate (currently 7.50%) plus or minus a margin set by the lender.
+HELOC rates are based on the prime rate (currently 6.75%) plus or minus a margin set by the lender.
 Your margin depends on your credit score, LTV ratio, loan amount, and the lender's current pricing.
-The Fed's rate decisions directly affect HELOC rates since the prime rate moves in lockstep with the federal funds rate.
+The Fed's rate decisions directly affect HELOC rates since the prime rate moves in lockstep with the federal funds target.

 Will HELOC rates go down in 2026?